Juniper/terraform-provider-mist/docs/data-sources/org_nacidp_metadata.md

 page_title: "mist_org_nacidp_metadata Data Source - terraform-provider-mist"
 subcategory: "Access Assurance"
 description: |-
-  This data source provides the list of AP Device Profiles.
+  This data source provides the NAC IDP Metadata information.
-  AP Device profiles for aps are used to specify a configuration that can be applied to a select set of aps from any site in the organization.
-They allow for efficient application of configurations based on ap groups, wlan groups, RF settings, and sites.
-Device profiles enable various use cases such as activating ethernet passthrough, applying different rf settings, applying mesh configuration, activating specific features like esl or vble, and more.
+  The provided information (entity_id, acs_url, logout_url and metadata) are the informationrequired to configure the IDP
 ---

 # mist_org_nacidp_metadata (Data Source)

-This data source provides the list of AP Device Profiles.
+This data source provides the NAC IDP Metadata information.
-AP Device profiles for aps are used to specify a configuration that can be applied to a select set of aps from any site in the organization.
-They allow for efficient application of configurations based on ap groups, wlan groups, RF settings, and sites.
-Device profiles enable various use cases such as activating ethernet passthrough, applying different rf settings, applying mesh configuration, activating specific features like esl or vble, and more.
+The provided information (`entity_id`, `acs_url`, `logout_url` and `metadata`) are the informationrequired to configure the IDP

 ## Example Usage